cehicm/ozon-site/README.md

 Javascript:
 Mostly used to add visual appeal to the page with a responsive toggle navbar,jQuery slideshow animation, scroll animations with IntersectionObserver and calculator for the services offered.

 Other: Using SVGs to reduce external assets and allow faster loading with fewer kbs wasted.
+Optimizing images for several screen sizes.

+Tools I use to make sure the site works for all people and screens:
+HTML validator
+is my site responsive
+is my site accesible

 The challenge(s):
 As a large project, it required a lot of research and troubleshooting different tools such as various NPM packages, Gulp, etc. Making sure the site works well with different devices, reduce load times, especially on mobile devices.

 #This is a work in progress.